katahiromz/XScreenSaverWin/README.txt

 based on XScreenSaver 5.22 (for non-Windows OS) by Jamie Zawinski.
 Porting to Windows was mostly done by Katayama Hirofumi MZ.

-You can download binary at the XScreenSaverWin homepage.
 Check STATUS.txt for porting status.
 Check LICENSE.txt for licensing information.
 It works on Windows XP/Vista/Server 2003/7/10.

 Once you installed XScreenSaverWin, then you can install a screensaver